alvinbank1/alvinbank1.github.io/_posts/2021-08-17-computerlocker.md

 # Computer Locker

-this program is Lock the computer!
+this program is Locking the computer!

 How to lock the computer:
 1 : Read the Important! file.